 If you are contesting the value of your property, you should be prepared to provide evidence to support your claim, such as comparable sales, income and financial statements, appraisal reports, photographs, etc...

 If you are contesting the denial of an application for Tax Exemption or Agricultural Classification, you should be prepared to show that the Property Appraiser's reasons for denying the application were wrong.
 For example, a "Green Card" can be presented to establish U.S. residency requirements for Homestead Exemption, and dated aerial photographs of farm crops may be used to provide proof of agricultural use in Agricultural Classification cases.
 Please remember that the burden of proof is on the Petitioner/Taxpayer.

-2. To calculate the fifteen (15) days, the petitioner shall use calendar days and shall not include the day of the act, event, or default from which the designated period of time begins to run shall not be included.
-The last day of the period so computed shall be included unless it is a Saturday, Sunday, or legal holiday, in which event the period shall run until the end of the next day which is neither a Saturday, Sunday, or legal holiday.
-If the fifteenth day before a hearing is a Saturday, Sunday, or legal holiday, the information under #1 above shall be provided no later than the previous business day.
+2. To calculate the fifteen (15) days, the petitioner shall use calendar days and shall not include the day of the hearing in the calculation, and shall count backwards from the day of the hearing.
+The last day of the period shall be included unless it is a Saturday, Sunday, or legal holiday, in which event the period shall run until the end of the next previous day that is neither a Saturday, Sunday, or legal holiday.

 The filing of this petition does not prevent the taxpayer from paying the taxes on a timely basis to obtain an early payment discount and to avoid the possible assessment of interest and penalties if the appeal is denied.
 Also refer to: Value Adjustment Board Requirement for Payment of Taxes.